terranchao/chip8/README.md

     rm -rf build
     ```

-4. Run
+4. **Run**

     The user should provide a `ROM` argument to the interpreter.
 This argument
     should be the filename of a valid CHIP-8 program file.
 CHIP-8 program files
-    come in binary format, and usually have a designated .ch8 file extension.
+    come in binary format, and usually have designated .ch8 file extensions.
     ```bash
     ./chip8 ROM
     ```

     There is a known WSLg-SDL compatibility
     [issue](https://github.com/microsoft/wslg/issues/715) that causes a
     segmentation fault.
-If a segmentation fault occurs, try exporting the
+If a segmentation fault occurs, try running the
-    following environment variable and retrying.
-This must be done once per
+    following and retrying.
+This must be done once per shell instance.
-    shell instance.
     ```bash
     $ export LIBGL_ALWAYS_SOFTWARE=1
     ```

-5. Input
+5. **Choose your own colors** (Optional)

-    Once the application is up and running, the user is able to provide keyboard
+    Before the application window opens, the user has a chance to customize the
-    input to the interpreter using the following virtual key mapping:
+    display with their own color codes, right in the command line.

+    Example: McDonald's

     ```
-    QWERTY      ->      CHIP-8

-    1 2 3 4             1 2 3 C
-    Q W E R             4 5 6 D
-    A S D F             7 8 9 E
-    Z X C V             A 0 B F
+    Enter 'y' for colors: y
+    Background > da291c
+    Background color set to #DA291C
+    Foreground > ffcc00
+    Foreground color set to #FFCC00
     ```

 ## Testing